singuerinc/spanish-car-plate/README.md

 import { getCounter } from "spanish-car-plate";

 getCounter("1234 BCD"); //=> "BCD"
 getCounter("A 0849 CS"); //=> "CS"
 ```

 ### getProvinceName()

-It's possible to get the province's name from old plates
+It is possible to get the province's name from old plates

 ```js
 import { getProvinceName } from "spanish-car-plate";

 getProvinceName("B 1234 BL"); //=> "Province of Barcelona"
 getProvinceName("M 1234 BL"); //=> "Community of Madrid"
 getProvinceName("SO 1234 BL"); //=> "Province of Soria"
 ```

 ### getProvinceCode()

-It's possible to get the province's code from old plates
+It is possible to get the province's code from old plates

 ```js
 import { getProvinceCode } from "spanish-car-plate";

 getProvinceCode("B 1234 BL"); //=> "B"
 getProvinceCode("M 1234 BL"); //=> "M"
 getProvinceCode("SO 1234 BL"); //=> "SO"
 ```